 - Women Leaders in Health & Conflict (WLHC)

-A new initiative with King's College London, grouping together aspiring and established women working as researchers and practitioners within fragile and conflict-affected areas to challenge the status quo and enhance opportunities for women’s leadership.
-Find out more here.
+Women Leaders in Health & Conflict is a new initiative with King's College London, grouping together aspiring and established women working as researchers and practitioners within fragile and conflict-affected areas to challenge the status quo and enhance opportunities for women’s leadership.

 - Somalia Research Interest Group